guigvd/react-sociopedia/README.md

 ## Backend

-To run checkout payment need to open server folder on terminal and run `npm start`
+To run checkout payment need to open server folder on terminal and run `node index.js`